go-mysql-org/go-mysql/README.md

 c.Start()
 ```

+You can see [go-mysql-elasticsearch](https://github.com/siddontang/go-mysql-elasticsearch) for how to sync MySQL data into Elasticsearch.

 ## Client

 Client package supports a simple MySQL connection driver which you can use it to communicate with MySQL server.